 Pet Safe Fertilizer

 The manufacturer’s description will usually provide information about pet safety.
 Some lawn fertilizers, especially organic ones, will be pet-safe from the moment you apply them.
 Others will be pet-safe after a certain length of time, provided that you follow the manufacturer’s instructions for application.
+Is Scotts Turf Builder safe for pets?

 In particular, you need to be careful to apply the lawn fertilizer in the recommended concentration.
 If you apply it at a stronger concentration, then it may take longer for your lawn to become pet-safe (and you may burn your lawn in the process).